CloudCannon/Academy/_posts/2017-02-06-introduction-to-jekyll-collections.md

 ~~~
 {% endraw %}

-If we wanted to add another cookie we would copy and paste an existing cookies and update the content.
-The problem with doing this is if we wanted to update the structure of the cookies page, for example adding a rating to each cookie, we would have to copy and paste code and it's highly likely we would make a mistake.
-Collections eliminate this repetition and make the page much easier to maintain.
+If we wanted to add another cookie, we would copy and paste an existing cookies and update the content.
+The problem with doing this is once there's multiple cookies there updating structure becomes tricky.
+For example if we wanted to add a rating we'd add HTML to each cookie and it's likely we'd make a mistake.
+Collections eliminate this repetition and make the content easier to maintain.

 ## Basic implementation

 Defining collections happens in `_config.yml`.
-First we add a collections object, then under collections we define the different collections we want on this site.
-In this case we're going to have one collections called cookies.
+First we add a collections object, then under collections we define the collections we want on the site.
+In this case we're going to have one collections called cookies:

 {% raw %}
 ~~~yaml